Rud356/mx-puppet-vk/README.md

     - [ ] Access token revoked on VK side
     - [ ] Bot is kicked out on VK side
     - Probably more, send an issue!
-- Support for user tokens
-    - [ ] Auth as a user instead of group

 ## Usage